Travel to Arizona to See the World’s Largest Rose Bush

-The world's largest rosebush spreads over 8,000 square feet and is found in Tombstone, Arizona, a town known for its gunfight rather then its flower garden.
+The world's largest rosebush spreads over 8,000 square feet and is found in Tombstone, Arizona, a town known for its gunfights rather than its flower gardens.

 Do you like roses?
 Throughout history, roses have been a most favorite flower.
 It is hard to beat its beautiful, ruffled blossoms and fragrance.